-For example, host plant information is available for most derelomine Neotropical genera information on host plant use is available (Franz & Valente 2005).
+For example, host plant identity information is available for most Neotropical derelomine genera i (Franz & Valente 2005).
 By comparison, host records are only available for five of the 13 Paleotropical genera of Derelomini (Alonso-Zarazaga & Lyal 1999; Franz & Valente 2005).
-The estimated number of derelomine species overall (ca. 300 species; Caldara et al. 2014; de Medeiros & Vanin 2020; Haran et al. 2020, 2022a) pales in comparison with the diversity estimates of their main hosts, because the species diversity in the palm family (Arecaceae) is estimated at about 2500 species (Dransfield et al. 2008; Couvreur and Baker 2013).
+The estimated number of derelomine species overall (ca. 300 species; Caldara et al. 2014; de Medeiros & Vanin 2020; Haran et al. 2020, 2022a) pales in comparison with the diversity estimates of their main hosts, because the species diversity in the palm family (Arecaceae) is estimated at about 2500 species (Dransfield et al. 2008; Baker & Couvreur 2013).
 Since pollination ecology and pollinators have only been identified for a small fraction of extant palm species, we can hypothesize that dozens – if not hundreds – of palm-weevil BSPM systems remain to be discovered.
 Additionally, even though Derelomini are best known for their associations with palms, recent research has unraveled that some of them are also associated with plants other than palms.
 For example, in the Southern African derelomine fauna, the recently described genus Ebenacobius has been found associated with Ebenaceae and other basal angiosperms.
 In this genus, no less than 14 new species have been recently described (Haran et al. 2022a) and at least four others are awaiting description.
 Moreover, based on the inferred pattern of PNC in BSPM weevils, Franz & Valente (2005) and Franz (2006) suggested that most of the ca. 230 species of Carludovicoideae (Cyclanthaceae) and a significant part of the ca. 800 known Anthurium (Araceae) species in the Neotropical region are pollinated by derelomine weevils.
-In cycad-weevil BSPM systems, the range of interactions reported here only reflects our current state of knowledge, and many cycads species have been insufficiently studied and many relationships remain to be described (Toon et al. 2020).
+In cycad-weevil BSPM systems, the range of interactions reported here only reflects our current state of knowledge, and many cycads species have been insufficiently studied and many interactions remain to be described (Toon et al. 2020).

 The general lack of knowledge on plant-weevil BSPM systems can be exemplified by our understanding of Ochyromerini.
-Pollination activity in this tribe has been only reported between a few species of Endaenidius and Endaeus and their Annonaceae hosts and BSPM has been only formerly identified in one system (Annona senegalensis - Endaeus spp.; Lau et al. 2017; Saunders 2020; Dao et al. unpublished).
-Importantly, Ochyromerini has been determined to be the dominant weevil guild circulating above the canopy in a Southeast Asian dipterocarp forest (Sprick & Floren 2018), with over 50 undescribed ochyromerine species recorded in a single site.
+Pollination activity in this tribe has been only reported between a few species of Endaenidius and Endaeus and their Annonaceae hosts and BSPM has been only formerly identified in one system (Annona senegalensis - Endaeus spp.; Lau et al. 2017; Saunders 2020; Dao et al. 2023).
+Importantly, Ochyromerini has been determined to be the dominant weevil guild circulating above the canopy in a Southeast Asian dipterocarp forest (Sprick & Floren 2018), with over 130 undescribed ochyromerine species recorded on Borneo island alone.
 Similar species richness was also observed in Cameroon using light traps (Haran unpublished).
 Finally, a multitude of undescribed Ochyromerini species (mostly belonging to the genus Endaeus) have been reported by several authors in Asia and Africa (Hustache 1924; Marshall 1926; Oberprieler 1993; Momose et al. 1998), and it can be suspected that this group could play an important role in the pollination of Paleotropical rainforests.

-In the pantropical Annonaceae (more than 2400 species), cantharopilous flowers are the most common and have been identified as being typical of weevil pollination (Momose et al. 1998; Gottsberger 1999; Saunders 2020).
-It is notably the case of the Neotropical Annonaceae (ca. 950 species; Maas et al. 2011), where cantharophilous flowers involving weevil pollination are the most widespread (Gottsberger 1999; Silberbauer-Gottsberger et al. 2003; Saravy et al. 2021).
-This set of relationships requires further investigations in this region since the only known specialized pollinators of Annonaceae (Ochyromerini) are exclusively paleotropical (Alonso-Zarazaga & Lyal 1999).
+In the Annonaceae, a pantropical clade with more than 2400 species, cantharophily seems to be the most common pollination syndrome (Momose et al. 1998; Gottsberger 1999; Saunders 2020).
+The Neotropical species in this plant family sum up to more than 950 species (Maas et al. 2011), and it is in this region that cantharophilous flowers involving weevil pollination are the most widespread (Gottsberger 1999; Silberbauer-Gottsberger et al. 2003; Saravy et al. 2021).
+This set of interactions requires further investigations in this region since the weevil lineages involved remain unidentified and possibly include undescribed lineages (the pollinators of Annonaceae reported (Ochyromerini) are exclusively paleotropical; Alonso-Zarazaga & Lyal 1999).